Back To Search Results

 Pathophysiology

-The duration of a QT interval is largely dependent on the duration of the ventricular action potential.
-This duration is largely dependent on closure and/or opening of ion channels in the heart with the influx of positive ions (sodium, calcium) causing depolarization, and the efflux of positive ions (potassium) causing repolarization.
-Any disturbance in these ion channels that leads to an excess of positive ions intracellularly will lead to prolongation of the action potential, leading to QT prolongation.
+A QT interval duration largely depends on the duration of the ventricular action potential.
+This duration largely depends on the heart's closure or opening of ion channels, with the influx of positive ions (sodium, calcium) causing depolarization and the efflux of positive ions (potassium) causing repolarization.
+Any disturbance in these ion channels that leads to an excess of intracellular positive ions prolongs the action potential, leading to QT prolongation.
 The pathophysiology of congenital and acquired causes is explained below.

 • Acquired: More commonly, prolongation of QT interval is acquired.
-As one can expect, disturbances of electrolytes (hypokalemia, hypocalcemia, hypomagnesemia) will lead to QT prolongation.
+As one can expect, disturbances of electrolytes (hypokalemia, hypocalcemia, hypomagnesemia) prolong QT.
 Also, certain medications affect those ion channels and lead to QT prolongation.
-Virtually all of the drugs that produce Long QT syndrome act by blocking the outward IKr current, which is mediated by the potassium channel encoded by the KCNH2 gene.
-Medications are known to cause this include antiarrhythmic drugs such as sotalol and amiodarone, certain antibiotics such as macrolides and fluoroquinolones, antipsychotics such as haloperidol and olanzapine, and certain gastric motility agents (such as cisapride).
-A great resource to know which drugs prolong QT interval is www.crediblemeds.org.
+Virtually all drugs that produce Long QT syndrome act by blocking the outward IKr current, which is mediated by the potassium channel encoded by the KCNH2 gene.
+Medications known to cause this include antiarrhythmic drugs such as sotalol and amiodarone, certain antibiotics such as macrolides and fluoroquinolones, antipsychotics such as haloperidol and olanzapine, and certain gastric motility agents (such as cisapride).
+A great resource for knowing which drugs prolong QT interval is www.crediblemeds.org.

 History and Physical